• Skip to primary navigation

 What is in Panda Express Teriyaki Chicken?

-Panda Express states on their website that this entree is, "grilled chicken thigh hand-sliced to order and served with teriyaki sauce."
+Panda Express states on their website that this entree is "grilled chicken thigh hand-sliced to order and served with teriyaki sauce."

 Since the meat is marinated and grilled, it has less fat than most of the other entrees they offer.
-When ordering this entree from Panda Express it is served on it's own without any vegetables.
+When ordering this entree from Panda Express, it is served on its own without any vegetables.

-How many calories are in this entree?
+How many calories are in Panda Express teriyaki chicken?

 For a serving size of one chicken thigh with ¼ of the sauce, our copycat version has 390 calories, 22g of fat, 3.9g of carbs, 14.5g of sugar and 24.5g of protein.
 For more nutritional information, please scroll to the end of the recipe card.